Table of contents

-Crane systems and hoists are subject to enormous forces acting on construction materials, especially when working with heavy loads.
-To ensure long-term operational safety, the Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) stipulate regular testing of hoists and crane systems.
+CraCrane systems and hoists are subject to enormous forces acting on construction materials, especially when working with heavy loads.
+The inspection of lifting equipment is a legal requirement in the UK under the Lifting Operations and Lifting Equipment Regulations 1998 (LOLER), which stipulate regular testing of hoists and crane systems to ensure long-term operational safety and prevent accidents.

 Crane testing regulations require people and companies who own, operate or have control over lifting equipment to be subjected to regular inspections and training.
 The rules apply to all UK businesses and organisations that use lifting equipment, whether they own the machinery or not.
 In the UK, lifting equipment also comes under the Provision and Use of Work Equipment Regulations (PUWER), which also stipulate regular inspection and maintenance.
-All lifting equipment and operations must be properly checked and performed by a ‘competent person’.
-The law also requires that operations are appropriately supervised and carried out safely.

 Why is there a legal obligation to inspect cranes and hoists?